 How we eat today bears little resemblance to what our ancient ancestors did to subsist.
 For hundreds of thousands of years, humans foraged a wide diversity of foods — roots, tubers, leaves, mushrooms, wild fruit, berries, bark, bird and reptile eggs, and whatever game we could kill.
 The ancient human diet was bitter, calorie sparse, and hard to come by.
-But it was highly diverse, nutrient rich, and packed with plant chemicals providing antioxidant, antimicrobial, and immune enhancing properties.
+But it was highly diverse, nutrient-rich, and packed with plant phytochemicals, providing antioxidant, antimicrobial, and immune-enhancing properties.

 Today, modern food production methods make it easy to have grains and beans at every meal.
 Gone are the protective chemical substances found in wild plants, and in their place, just a few food sources: highly processed forms of corn, wheat, and soybeans and domesticated meat and dairy fed from those same food sources.
 The human digestive system, however, is still stuck in the ancient past — it simply isn’t built to tolerate what comes with today’s diet.
 Though the list is long, here are three troublemakers you should definitely know about if you don’t already:

-EXCESSIVE CARBOHYDRATES: Overconsumption of carbs in the form of grains, added sugar, and refined processed foods is GI enemy #1.
-It compromises digestion, stimulates growth of “bad” bacteria in the gut (more on this in a moment), raises blood sugar levels, disrupts all hormone systems in the body, contributes to high cholesterol (more so than eating fat), and disrupts immune functions.
+Overconsumption of carbs in the form of grains, added sugar, and refined, processed foods is GI enemy #1.
+It compromises digestion, stimulates the growth of “bad” bacteria in the gut, raises blood sugar levels, disrupts all hormone systems in the body, contributes to high cholesterol (more so than eating fat), and disrupts immune functions.

-GLUTEN (AND OTHER STORAGE PROTEINS): Found in the inner parts of the seeds of grains (called the endosperm), storage proteins provide a unique composition of amino acids that are typically hard to digest and can be very irritating to the gut of foraging animals.
-They are also much more allergenic than proteins from other sources.
-Gluten—the storage protein in wheat and related grains (rye, barley, ancient forms of wheat)—is the worst offender.
+Found in the inner parts of the seeds of grains (called the endosperm), storage proteins provide a unique composition of amino acids that are typically hard to digest and can be very irritating to the gut of foraging animals.
+They’re also much more allergenic than proteins from other sources.
+Gluten — the storage protein in wheat and related grains (rye, barley, ancient forms of wheat) — is the worst offender.

-LECTINS: Another type of specialized plant protein, lectins are present in all plants, but seeds have the highest concentrations.
-They bind to molecules in cell membranes of the intestinal tract, and irritate tissues.
+Another type of specialized plant protein, lectins, is present in all plants, but seeds have the highest concentrations.
+They bind to molecules in the cell membranes of the intestinal tract and irritate tissues.
 Humans have some built-in natural protection to lectins: our gut cells are coated with a protective mucous barrier.

-Problems arise when lectin concentrations are so excessive that they erode and compromise that barrier—this is called leaky gut, and it can stimulate the immune system into overdrive, resulting in food sensitivities and allergies, and possibly playing a role in rheumatoid arthritis and other autoimmune diseases.
-Primary sources of food lectins include grains, legumes, tree nuts, nightshade vegetables, and dairy from cows raised on corn and soybeans.
+But problems arise when lectin concentrations are so excessive that they erode and compromise that barrier — this is a condition called leaky gut, and it can stimulate the immune system into overdrive, resulting in food sensitivities and allergies, and possibly playing a role in rheumatoid arthritis and other autoimmune diseases.
+Primary sources of food lectins include:

 2. An Out-of-Whack Microbiome

-Compared to today, our ancient ancestors had an extremely diverse microbiome—which is key to keeping pathogens in check—thanks to their diet.
+Compared to today, our ancient ancestors had an extremely diverse microbiome — which is key to keeping pathogens in check — thanks to their diet.
 The dietary fiber from foraged foods was just the right type for cultivating favorable bacterial flora in the gut.
-Foraged plants were also loaded with protective phytochemicals (plant chemicals) that suppressed pathogens in the gut and promoted growth of friendly flora.
-And fermented foods were common, which helped support their good gut bacteria.
+Foraged plants were also loaded with protective phytochemicals that suppressed pathogens in the gut and promoted the growth of friendly flora.
+Fermented foods were also common, which helped support the good gut bacteria.

-Modern diets are sterile in comparison.
+In comparison, modern diets are sterile.
 An occasional cup of yogurt is about the only fermented food most people consume.
 Our very sterile living and eating environment makes for low microbe diversity.

 And then there’s our love of modern grains.
 Bran from whole grains cultivates a different spectrum of gut microbes than vegetable fiber and is hard on the digestive tract.
 Refined grain products (crackers, chips, cereal) don’t provide any significant fiber and are loaded with carbohydrates that feed the bad bugs.
 All this, plus we’re woefully deficient in protective phytochemicals that were so prevalent in foraged natural foods.